lmiller1990/vue-testing-handbook/src/finding-elements-and-components.md

 ## Finding Elements

-`vue-test-utils` provides a number of ways to find and assert the presence of html elements or other Vue components using the `find` method.
+`vue-test-utils` provides a number of ways to find and assert the presence of html elements or other Vue components using the `find` and `findComponent` methods.
 The main use of `find` is asserting a component correctly renders an element or child component.

+> Note: If you used Vue Test Utils prior to v1, you may remember `find` working with components as well as DOM elements.
+Now you use `find` and `findAll` for DOM elements, and `findComponent` and `findAllComponents` for Vue components.
+Ther is also a `get` and `getComponent` pair, which are exactly the same as `find` and `findComponent`, but they will raise an error if they do not find anything.
+This guide chooses to use `find` and `findComponent`.

 The source code for the test described on this page can be found [here](https://github.com/lmiller1990/vue-testing-handbook/tree/master/demo-app/tests/unit/Parent.spec.js).